SummerSlam (2024): Background

-The event was held at the Cleveland Browns Stadium in Cleveland, Ohio.
+The 37th annual SummerSlam was held at the Cleveland Browns Stadium in Cleveland, Ohio.

 SummerSlam is an annual professional wrestling event traditionally held in August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's five biggest events of the year, along with WrestleMania, Royal Rumble, Survivor Series, and Money in the Bank, referred to as the "Big Five".
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four". and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 Out of the five, it is considered WWE's second biggest event of the year behind WrestleMania.

 Announced on March 12, 2024, the 37th SummerSlam was scheduled to be held on Saturday, August 3, 2024, at Cleveland Browns Stadium in Cleveland, Ohio and featured wrestlers from the Raw and SmackDown brand divisions.
 This was subsequently the second SummerSlam held in Cleveland, after the 1996 event, which was held at the Gund Arena (now known as Rocket Arena).

 On July 15, 2024, two official theme songs by country singer Jelly Roll - "Dead End Road" and "Liar" - were presented for the event.
 Jelly Roll subsequently appeared in the SummerSlam promo video.
 During the July 22 episode of Monday Night Raw, it was announced that Jelly Roll would perform "Liar" live at SummerSlam.
 Japanese wrestler Naomichi Marufuji from Pro Wrestling Noah was also announced to be a special guest at SummerSlam, which was later confirmed to be a guest commentator role for the event's broadcast on Japan's Abema streaming service.
 This announcement came just days after WWE wrestler AJ Styles faced Marufuji at Noah Destination 2024.
 Additionally, WWE wrestler and Cleveland area native The Miz served as the host of the event.

 Broadcast outlets

 SummerSlam was broadcast live on traditional pay-per-view worldwide and was also available to livestream on Peacock in the United States, Disney+ Hotstar in Indonesia, Disney+ in the Philippines, Binge in Australia, Abema in Japan, SonyLIV in India, and the WWE Network in all other countries.
-In January 2024, WWE announced that all of the WWE Network content would move to Netflix in all countries where the former is still available as a standalone service starting in January 2025, making the 2024 event the final SummerSlam to livestream on the WWE Network.
+In January 2024, WWE announced that all of the WWE Network content would move to Netflix in most countries where the former was still available as a standalone service starting in January 2025, making the 2024 event the final SummerSlam to livestream on the WWE Network in those areas.
+A select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.